velvia/presentations/2014-filodb/filodb.md

 ## It's like Parquet on Cassandra

 - You can actually write to, update, replace data elements easily - works well with at-least-once data pipelines
+- Parquet won't let you add, delete, replace columns easily, or give you versioning
-- All the advantages of Cassandra over HDFS
+- All the advantages of Cassandra over HDFS: simplicity, HA, cross-datacenter replication
+- Scales much better for large numbers of versions or datasets
 - OTOH, with versioning, achieving data locality is much harder

 ---